-It is this Court considered opinion that the father should pay 200 Euros a month for each child, that is 400 Euros each month for the two children which maintenance allowance shall include the father's share of the medical, educational and extra curriculum expenses of the two minor children.
+It is this Court's considered opinion that the father shall pay two hundred Euros (200 Euros) a month for each child that is four hundred Euros (400 Euros) a month for the children which maintenance allowance shall include the father's share of the medical, educational and extra curriculum, expenses of the two minor children.

 Such amount is to increase according to the cost of living adjustment each year, until the minor reaches the age of eighteen (18) years if the minor stops pursuing his studies and starts working on a full-time basis or payable up to the age of twenty-three (23) years if the minor child decides to pursue his studies on a full-time basis.
-Said amount is to be deposited directly in a bank account of Plaintiff's choosing.
-The Court orders that any benefits, and/or allowances offered by the state are to be received by Plaintiff.
+Said amount is to be deposited directly in a bank account of Defendant's choosing.
+The Court orders that any benefits, and/or allowances offered by the state are to be received by Defendant.